-Provision will include the device (either new or renewal) and all relevant consumables and technical support requirements
+Provision will include the device (either new or renewal) and all relevant consumables and technical support requirements i-Port Advance for use in Children and Adults with Type 1 and Type 2 Diabetes

 Note: This policy includes the use of Patch Pumps.
 Where a patient meets the criteria, it is understood that Prior Approval remains in place for the period the child requires the use of an insulin pump, noting the criteria that transition off the insulin pump between the ages of 12 and 25 years should be considered.